Chapter 17

 We begin by reading how God blessed those who followed Him,

-THROUGH THEIR LABOR
+THROUGH OUR OWN LABOR

 In this portion of our study we will read how God blessed the labors of Isaac and Joseph.
+To see how God blessed Isaac in his labors let us read from,

 Genesis 26:12-14